Home » Blog » Some Children Can’t Write, Post

 • which letter comes first or second.

-• Then work towards the recalling letter bundles.
+• Then work towards the recalling letter bundles, such as ai words or oo words.

 In early grades, there is not much modelling of letter formation .
 Whiteboards have become very small.
 Using electronic whiteboards is a great idea but could be used more.
 Children see the finished letter and so they write a letter to look like it.